srikarprabhaskandagatla/stock-net/README.md

 To stop a Docker containers, run the following script under root folder:

-For changes without paxos:
+Stop all conatiners (Non-Paxos):
 ```bash
 docker-compose down
 ```

-For changes with paxos:
+Stop all conatiners (Non-Paxos):
 ```bash
 docker-compose -f docker-compose.paxos.yml down
 ```

 # Run the Code on Cloud
-The application (Frontend Service, Catalog Service, and Order Service) is hosted on AWS and is connected to the local client using an HTTP link.
+The application (`Frontend Service`, `Catalog Service`, and `Order Service`) is hosted on AWS and is connected to the local client using an HTTP link.
 Detailed information is provided in the following [AWS Report](/docs/aws_report.md).

 # Contribution
 If you have any feedback, suggestions, or find a bug, feel free to open an issue or submit a pull request — your contributions are always welcome!